Best Cases for Shooting Underwater iPhone Photography

 A simple, integrated metal mounting plate allows the Watershot to work seamlessly with most GoPro mounting options.

 The most amazing thing about the Watershot PRO is the extreme depths it allows you work at.
-You can dive up to 195 feet with the Watershot Pro, since the iPhone is fully suspended within the housing, ensuring the phone and screen are effectively shielded from impact and external pressure.
+You can dive up to 195 feet with the Watershot Pro, since the iPhone is fully suspended within the housing, ensuring the phone and screen are effectively shielded from impact and external pressure, which makes sense that it's price tag sits at around $120.

 Dog & Bone Waterproof Case for iPhone 6s Plus/6 Plus